rootrus/vue-boilerplate/README.md

 - `public`: contains the index.html file, which is the main template for the application.
 - `src`: contains all of the source code for the application.
+- `api`: (optional) contains API files that handle communication with a server or external API.
 - `assets`: contains any static assets that are used in the application, such as images.
 - `components`: contains individual Vue components that make up the UI.
-- `views`: contains Vue views, which are combinations of components that make up the application's pages.
+- `i18n`: contains individual language to display on the frontend.
+- `mixins`: Mixins allow you to extract common functionality from multiple components and put it into a single, reusable piece of code.
+For example, you might have a mixin that implements a generic API call to fetch data from a backend service.
+You can use this mixin in all the components that need to make API calls, eliminating the need to repeat the same code multiple times.
 - `router`: contains the Vue Router configuration, which is used to define the application's routes.
 - `store`: (optional) contains the Vuex store, which is used to manage the global state of the application.
-- `api`: (optional) contains API files that handle communication with a server or external API.
+- `views`: contains Vue views, which are combinations of components that make up the application's pages.
 - `utils`: (optional) contains utility files that provide helper functions or reusable code.
 - `App.vue`: is the root component of the application.
 - `main.js`: is the entry point for the application.